open-telemetry/opentelemetry-dotnet-contrib/CONTRIBUTING.md

 ### How to request for release of package

-Submit a PR with `CHANGELOG.md` file reflecting the version to be released.
+Submit a PR with `CHANGELOG.md` file reflecting the version to be released along with the date.
+Refer to this [file](./src/OpenTelemetry.Exporter.Geneva/CHANGELOG.md) for an example.
 Also, tag the maintainers of this repository who can release the package.

 ## Style Guide